yxqiu1997/C-Programming/Huffman Encoding/README.md

 Detailed introduction of huffman coding can be seen at: https://en.wikipedia.org/wiki/Huffman_coding

 Specific implementation method:

-    -linklist to store characters read from testFile.txt.
+    -linklist to store characters read from testFile.txt

-    -Bubblesort to sort data by frequency.
+    -Bubblesort to sort data by frequency